 The purpose of an erosion and Sediment control program is to minimize temporary impacts to downgradient wetlands during the construction phase of the project by retaining sediment on site to the maximum extent practicable.
-The program incorporates BMPs specified in guidelines developed by the DEC1 and complies with the requirements of the SPDES General Permit for Storm Water Discharges from Construction Activities.
+The program incorporates BMPs specified in guidelines developed by the DEC and complies with the requirements of the SPDES General Permit for Storm Water Discharges from Construction Activities and Village of Mamaroneck.